 § 158.
-No lands shall be sold for less than the appraised value and in no case for less than \$10 per acre.
-The purchaser shall pay one-fifth of the price in cash and the remaining fourfifts as follows: One-fifth in five years, one-fifth in ten years, one-fifth in fifteen years and one-fifth in twenty years with interest at the rate of not less than six per centum payable annually in advance.
-All sales shall be held at the county sent of the county in which the land to be sold is situate, and shall be at public auction to the highest bidder, after sixty days' advertisement (f the same in a newspaper of general circulation in the vicinity of the lands to be sold, and one at the seat of government.
-Such lands as shall not have been specially subdivided shall be offered in tracts of one-quarter section, and those so subdivided in the smallest subdivisions.
-All lands designated for sale and not sold within two years after appraisal shall be reappraised before they are sold.
-No grant or patent for any such lands shall issue until the payment is made for the same; Provided, That the lands contracted to be sold by the State shall be subject to taxation from the date of such contract.
-In case the taxes assessed against any of said lands for any year remain unpaid until the first Mondav in October of the following year, then and thereupon the contract of sale for such lands shall become null and void.
+Minimum Price of State Lands.
+No lands shall be sold for less than the appraised value and in no case for less than ten dollars per acre.
+The purchaser shall pay one-fifth of the price in cash, and the remaining four-fifths as follows: One-fifth in five years, one-fifth in ten years, one-fifth in fifteen years and one-fifth in twenty years, with interest at the rate of not less than six per centum, payable annually in advance.
+All sales shall be held at the county seat of the county in which the land to be sold is situate, and shall be at public auction and to the highest bidder, after sixty days' advertisement of the same in a newspaper of general circulation in the vicinity of the lands to be sold, and one at the seat of government.
+Such lands as shall not have been specially subdivided shall be offered in tracts of one-quarter section, and those so subdivided in the smallest All lands designated for sale and not sold subdivisions. within two years after appraisal, shall be reappraised before they are sold.
+No grant or patent for any such lands shall issue until payment is made for the same; provided, that the lands contracted to be sold by the state shall be subject to taxation from the date of such contract.
+In case the taxes assessed against any of said lands for any year remain unpaid until the first Monday in October of the following year, then and thereupon the contracts of sale of such lands shall, at the election of the board of university and school lands, become null and void; and no such contract heretofore made shall be held void for nonpayment of taxes accruing on the lands described therein; provide!, such taxes shall have been paid before this amendment takes effect; provided, further, that any school or institution land that may be required for townsite purposes may be paid for at any time and patent issued therefor.